Connect Propane Tank to Gas Grill: 5 Steps for Safety

 How often should I check for propane leaks?

 You should perform a leak test using soapy water every time you connect a new propane tank or after any period of storage.
-It’s also a good practice to visually inspect hoses and connections before each grilling session to ensure there’s no visible wear or damage.
+It is also a good practice to visually inspect hoses and connections before each grilling session to ensure there is no visible wear or damage.

 Is it safe to store a spare propane tank under my grill?